vikipedia/python-trainings/online_course/source/module1/assignments.rst

 Assignments - Module I
 ======================

+Solutions to these assignments have to be solved at http://lab1/pipal.in login with your username and credentials. create a notebook with name `module1-assignment.ipynb`.
+Submit your solutions on or before 20th august.

 **Assignment 1.1**

 Write a python script ``mean.py`` which finds mean of all numbers that are